kku-computer-science/git-group-repository-group-2-sec-4/README.md

 This is a user manual for Sprint#1 for both users and admins.

 ## Sprint#1 Details
-- As an administrator, I want to view system logs.
+- As an admin, I want to see the log of the system
-- As a user, I want to check information about each laboratory and researcher.
+- As a user, I want to check on information of each lab and each researcher.

 ## How to Use